AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/getting-started/set-up-categories.md

 ---
 unique-page-id: 11385057
-description: Set Up Categories - Marketo Docs - Product Documentation
+description: Set up Categories - Marketo Docs - Product Documentation
-title: Set Up Categories
+title: Set up Categories
 exl-id: 4756e821-d90d-4148-b9c4-4912a48d26b4
 ---
-# Set Up Categories {#set-up-categories}
+# Set up Categories {#set-up-categories}

 Create categories in Predictive Content to group your predictive outcomes on web or email.
 For example, you can work only with blogs, or with content in a particular language.
 It also lets you search and filter your page view.
 Categories are displayed on the All Content and Predictive Content pages for easy reference.